Ensono/stacks-foundation-azure/README.md

 }
 ```

+> [!NOTE]
-> **Note**: When using a zip file as the source (Options 1 or 2), run `terraform init` to download and extract the module.
+> When using a zip file as the source (Options 1 or 2), run `terraform init` to download and extract the module.
 Terraform handles the extraction automatically.

 ### Module Outputs